codingrachael/bite_jockey/README.md

 ![Project Image](https://i.imgur.com/EPi3dA1.jpg)

-Hey there, welcome to the repository for our Web Application - BiteJockey.
-A site that aims to help DJs spend less time planning and more time playing.
+Hey there, welcome to the repository for BiteJockey, a site that aims to help DJs spend less time planning and more time playing.
 It also allows users to connect with other DJs, make bookings and get booked for gigs.

-> **** Please note, to access the Spotify API features of BiteJockey you will need to be granted access due to Spotify's API restrictions.
-We'd be more than happy to set this up for any potential users and DJs so please feel to reach out so we can make this happen ****
+> Please note, to access the Spotify API features of BiteJockey you will need to be granted access due to Spotify's API restrictions.
+We'd be more than happy to set this up for any potential users and DJs so please feel to reach out so we can make this happen

 ---